camilodevlop/cplusplus_lessons/README.md

 CHAPTER 16 - GRAPHICAL USER INTERFACES: the "next" button, a simple window, button and other widgets, an example, control inversion, adding a menu, debugging GUI code.

-CHAPTER 17 - VECTOR AND FREE STORE:
+CHAPTER 17 - VECTOR AND FREE STORE: vector basics, memory, addresses, pointers, free store and pointers, destructors, access to elements, pointers to class objects, void* and casts, pointers and references, the this pointer.

-CHAPTER 18:
+CHAPTER 18 - VECTORS AND ARRAYS: initialization, copying, essential operations, access to vector elements, arrays.

-CHAPTER 19:
+CHAPTER 19 - VECTOR, TEMPLATES, AND EXCEPTIONS: the problems, changing size, templates, range checking and exceptions, resources and exceptions.

-CHAPTER 20:
+CHAPTER 20 - CONTAINERS AND ITERATORS: storing and processing data, STL ideals, sequences and iterators, linked lists, generalizing vector yet again, a simple text editor, vector, list, string, adapting our vector to the STL, adapting built-in arrays to the STL, container overview.

 ------------------------------------------------------------------------------------------------------------